qyber-black/Code-MRSNet/README.md

   * Install these using your package manager with root privileges.
 E.g. Debian based distributions:
     `sudo apt update && sudo apt install git git-lfs python3.9 pip`.
+  * For scipy/numpy you may need to install lapack and blas libraries for your system.
+We use fftw3 for the Fourier transform functions via pyfftw by default (see the `npfft_module` config variable and configuration files below), so you may also have to install `libfftw3`.
+Any such missing packages may cause the pip3 install command below to fail.
 * MATLAB - Only required if you plan to simulate new FID-A spectra (the basis sets we used in the paper are in the git data/basis submodule).